Cajuns: Americanized usage

 After the Americanization of Acadiana between the 1950s and 1970s, the term "Cajun" became synonymous with "white French Louisianian", due in part to CODOFIL's decision to promote Louisiana's link to Acadia in the "Cajun Renaissance".

 It is common to see various demographic differences assigned to the Cajun/Creole binary.
 A typical example is cuisine: Many claim that "Cajun" gumbo does not include tomatoes whereas "Creole" gumbo does, but this distinction is better viewed as geographic rather than ethnic.
 Residents of Acadiana—a historically isolated and rural region—do not typically make gumbo with tomatoes, regardless of ancestry or self-proclaimed identity, whereas urban New Orleanians do.
 Technically, "Cajun" cuisine should properly fit under the umbrella of "Creole" cuisine, much like "Cajuns" themselves traditionally fit under the "Creole" umbrella.

-In contrast to the nineteenth and early twentieth centuries, today's Cajuns and Creoles are often presented as distinct groups, and some Cajuns disavow a Creole identity whereas others embrace it.
+In contrast to the 19th and early 20th centuries, today's Cajuns and Creoles are often presented as distinct groups, and some Cajuns disavow a Creole identity whereas others embrace it.
 Surnames and geographic location are not necessarily markers of either identity.

 Cajun nationality

 Ethnic group of national origin

 Cajun French is spoken in Louisiana.

 Cajun dancers in traditional clothing, 1940; colorized in 2022.

-The Cajuns retain a unique dialect of the French language called Louisiana French (or more commonly known as Cajun French), and hold numerous other cultural traits that distinguish them as an ethnic group.
-Cajuns were officially recognized by the US government as a national ethnic group in 1980 per a discrimination lawsuit filed in federal district court.
-Presided over by Judge Edwin Hunter, the case, known as Roach v.
+The Cajuns retain a unique dialect of the French language called Louisiana French, or, more commonly known as Cajun French, and hold numerous other cultural traits that distinguish them as an ethnic group.
+Cajuns were officially recognized by the U.S. government as a national ethnic group in 1980 per a discrimination lawsuit filed in federal district court.
+Presided over by Judge Edwin Hunter.
+The case, known as Roach v.
 Dresser Industries Valve and Instrument Division (494 F.Supp.
 215, D.C.
 La., 1980), hinged on the issue of the Cajuns' ethnicity:

 We conclude that plaintiff is protected by Title VII's ban on national origin discrimination.
 The Louisiana Acadian is alive and well.
 He is "up front" and "main stream."
 He is not asking for any special treatment.
 By affording coverage under the "national origin" clause of Title VII he is afforded no special privilege.
 He is given only the same protection as those with English, Spanish, French, Iranian, Czechoslovakian, Portuguese, Polish, Mexican, Italian, Irish, et al., ancestors.